Anti-Hungarian sentiment: Vandalisms against Hungarian-language place-name signs

 In Romania, Transylvania, the Hungarian inscriptions on bilingual Romanian-Hungarian place name signs are often vandalized by unknown persons.
-This picture shows a few examples of this.

 Since 1989, the vandalism of Hungarian-language place-name signs and other Hungarian inscriptions in Transylvania has been a recurring issue, often reflecting underlying ethnic and political tensions.
 These acts typically involve defacing or painting over only the Hungarian portions of bilingual or trilingual signs, especially in Transylvania.
 Motivations range from nationalism and anti-Hungarian sentiment to political provocation linked to debates about language rights, autonomy, and minority identity.
 While some perpetrators have been identified and prosecuted — for example, in Székely Land in January 2020 — most cases remain unresolved, and few are classified as hate crimes.
 Authorities often treat them merely as acts of vandalism rather than ethnically motivated offenses.
 Despite occasional court rulings affirming the legality of bilingual signs, enforcement and protection remain inconsistent.
 The recurring nature of these incidents highlights the persistent fragility of interethnic relations and minority rights in post-communist Romania.

-Hunyadi's monument in Belgrade

-John Hunyadi was a prominent Hungarian military leader and one of the wealthiest landowners in Kingdom of Hungary, he is best known for his fights against the Ottoman Empire.
-He was the father of King Matthias Corvinus of Hungary.
-In 2025, in Belgrade, a Romanian man tore down the Hungarian flag from the memorial stone honoring the Hungarian heroes of Siege of Belgrade and replacing it with a Romanian ribbon.
-He talked about his own beliefs, that "how Hungarians are stealing Romanian history" and that John Hunyadi is actually a "Romanian hero", and he regularly replaces the Hungarian ribbon with a Romanian one, thus "restoring the truth".
+Since 1989, the vandalism of Hungarian-language place-name signs and other Hungarian inscriptions in Transylvania has been a recurring issue, often reflecting underlying ethnic and political tensions.
+These acts typically involve defacing or painting over only the Hungarian portions of bilingual or trilingual signs, especially in Transylvania.
+While some perpetrators have been identified and prosecuted — most cases remain unresolved, and few are classified as hate crimes.
+Authorities often treat them merely as acts of vandalism rather than ethnically motivated offenses.
+The recurring nature of these incidents highlights the persistent fragility of interethnic relations and minority rights in post-communist Romania.